Skip to content

 Figma

-I likely spend most of my waking hours on Figma; creating, experimenting, annotating, making and organizing components.
+I likely spend most of my waking hours in Figma; creating, experimenting, annotating, making and organizing components.

 Wispr Flow